seetadev/EthOps/Module1/NFTs-from-different-networks/README.md

-We are using NFTPort to see all NFTs from different networks.
+We are using Covalent and NFTPort to see all NFTs from different networks.

 This enables UAV Users: